SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

       target: "parentClass"
 ~~~~~~~~

-## Fix

-When the recipe is triggered, then I still have a manual step to perform in my code, adding the line containing `requestStaticInjection` to fully instantiate the object.
+When the recipe is triggered I still have a manual step to perform in my code, adding the line containing `requestStaticInjection` to fully instantiate the object.

 ~~~~~~~~
 public class SystemOutModule extends AbstractModule {